hci-lab-um/heuristics-for-test-tool-design/README.md

 These 12 heuristic questions are intended to provoke thought and ideas when designing or choosing a test tool.
 Elsewhere in this repository are explanations and action lists for each heuristic, plus background to the research.

+A [quick checklist of the heuristics](Heuristics-list-for-quick-meeting.pdf) is available, and can be used to start a conversation before deep diving into this repository.

 During evaluation of the heuristics, the repository will be frozen at the start of each case study/evaluation, and then changes made based on data from the evaluations, and from previous research to enrich the contents.
 Starting from a simple basis, the repository will grow over time.

 ## Heuristic questions